Gilgamech/SPArational/www/Information.md

 # Make faster faster

+- Standard Markdown can't be simpler to create and edit.
 - Why pay for back-end compute when front-end compute is free?
 - Reduce development and loading time by moving everything into the browser.
 - Rehydrate sections, load additional content, and even lazy-load scripts or content elements.